How to Write and Send Professional Email Messages

 - Send a Copy of the Email Message to Yourself: Use the Bcc field to send a copy of the email message to yourself, so you have a record of when you sent the message and who you sent it to.
 You can also find this information in your sent folder.

-- File Your Copies: With many email programs you can send up folders to make it easier to find any important past emails.
+- File Your Copies: With many email programs you can set up folders to make it easier to find any important past emails.
 Set up a folder for all your job search emails and file your copies of the email message you send in your job search folder.

 Check Your Email Regularly